amansharma241/my-kanban/README.md

 - Allow users to edit and delete tasks.
 - Implement a search feature to filter tasks by title or description.

 ### Technology Stack

 - **React**: Chosen for its component-based architecture, facilitating efficient UI development.
 - **Redux**: Used for state management, ensuring a predictable state container and easy access to task data.
 - **react-beautiful-dnd**: Integrated for seamless drag-and-drop functionality, enhancing the user experience.
-- **Tailwind CSS**: Utilized for styling components with utility classes, enabling rapid design and responsiveness.
+- **Tailwind CSS**: Utilized for styling components with utility classes.

-### State Management

-- **React Hooks**: Employed for managing local component state (e.g., task details, search term).

 ### Styling Approach

 - **Tailwind CSS**: Leveraged for consistent styling across components, ensuring a modern and responsive design.
-- **Custom CSS**: Applied where necessary for specific UI elements needing unique styles.

 ### Data Handling